✥ ✥ ✥

 Velocity helps teams understand if they are doing things right (with the assumption that doing things right increases your velocity.)
 The Sprint Goal helps teams ensure that they are doing the right things.
 It is about understanding the “why” of what the team is doing, so that they can keep focus on it when things change.

 Jeff Sutherland adds that in addition to keeping the team focused it encourages Swarming: Can we get everyone working on one thing together?
 He relates:

 In Silicon Valley in 2007, Palm was working on a Web OS that was later acquired by Hewlett-Packard.
 Sprint to sprint the teams were doing well until they appeared to hit a wall in a couple of Sprints.
 PBIs were not getting finished.
 Developers were demotivated and going home early.
 I was brought in and got the Product Owners and ScrumMasters to spend an hour interviewing team members on why they were demotivated.
 We found that they did not understand the reason they were working hard on low level PBIs.

 We spent an afternoon cleaning up the Product Backlog showing a clear linkage between high level stories and the decomposition hierarchy.
 As soon as the developers understood that the Sprint Goal was to improve performance of the Web OS by 10%, they were motivated to complete the low level stories and velocity went back up to normal.

 Understanding why the PBIs are being implemented is critical for developers, particularly for expert developers who would prefer to go surfing if they don’t see the reason for their work.

-The Sprint Goal is usually focused on increasing value of the product.
-Alternative Sprint Goals can also be defined like: doing all programming through pair programming, or showing up on time for the Daily Scrum every day.
+The Sprint Goal usually relates to product value.
+The team can alternatively define a Sprint Goals in terms of process goals: for example, doing all programming through pair programming, or showing up on time for the Daily Scrum every day.